Zira3l137/gothic-organizer-rs/docs/LOGIC_INTERACTIONS.md

         -   **Crucial Nuance:** Before switching, it calls `update_instance_from_cache(app)` to save the state of the *outgoing* instance.
         -   **Modifies `app.profile_selected` and `app.instance_selected`**.
         -   **Modifies `app.state.instance_choices`** to reflect the instances available in the new profile.
-        -   Dispatches `Message::LoadMods` to trigger `mod_management::load_mods`, which will load the file view for the new context.
+        -   Dispatches `Message::RefreshFiles` to trigger `ui_logic::load_files`, which will load the file view for the new context.

 -   **`add_instance_for_profile(...)`**
     -   **Purpose:** To create a new, clean instance for a profile.